 The overshadowing figures presented in Appendix B and the findings of the Assessment of Significance for seagrasses presented in Appendix C indicate there are negligible impacts from overshadowing and the proposed development is unlikely to affect the seagrass beds adjacent to the Manly Wharf.
 There is the potential for runoff associated with the construction activities which could affect water quality; however, containment and treatment of all runoff from the construction site will ensure mitigation of such threats.
-ERM concludes that the proposed redevelopment will not result in any major impacts to the commonwealth listed threatened ecological community of Posidonia australis Seagrass Meadows of the Manning-Hawkesbury Ecoregion, and in turn the endangered population of Posidonia australis in Sydney Harbour.
-However, for further confirmation of the absence of seagrass within and nearby the proposed development a detailed seagrass field survey is recommended if pile driving is to be taken forward as the preferred option.
-Consultation with the Department of Primary Industries is recommended under Section 205 of the Fisheries Management Act 1994 (FM Act) to determine the need for the permit.
+The proposed redevelopment is not likely to result in any major impacts to the Commonwealth listed threatened ecological community of Posidonia australis Seagrass Meadows of the Manning-Hawkesbury Ecoregion, and in turn the endangered population of Posidonia australis in Sydney Harbour.
+However, for further confirmation of the absence of seagrass within and nearby the proposed development a detailed seagrass field survey is recommended prior to construction, if pile driving is to be taken forward as the preferred option.